polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/learn-substrate/session-keys.md

 [`author_rotateKeys`](https://substrate.dev/rustdocs/latest/sc_rpc/author/trait.AuthorApi.html#tymethod.rotate_keys).
 You will then need to register the new keys on chain using a [`session.setKeys`](https://substrate.dev/rustdocs/latest/pallet_session/struct.Module.html#method.set_keys) transaction.

 > **Note:** for increased security, session keys should be changed every session.
-This can be done by creating a certificate via signing a session public key
+This can be done by
-> and broadcasting it via an extrinsic.
+> creating a certificate via signing a session public key nd broadcasting it via an extrinsic.

 Since session keys are hot keys that must be kept online, the individual keys should **not** be used to control funds.
 All the logic for handling session keys is in the Substrate client, primitives, and